A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Integral models of Siegel modular threefolds

 \section{Integral models of Siegel modular threefolds}

-In this section we will discuss three different parahoric level structures at a fixed prime $p$, define integral models and describe their singularities, following \cite{Tilouine} and \cite{YuParamodular}.
+In this section we will discuss Siegel threefolds with various parahoric level structures at a fixed prime $p$, define integral models and describe their singularities, following \cite{Tilouine} and \cite{YuParamodular}.
 We will then study the natural maps between these models and compute the fibers in characteristic $p$.
 The supersingular locus of the Siegel threefold with good reduction is well understood by classical work of Katsura-Oort \cite{KatsuraOort} (c.f. \cite{KudlaRapoport}).
 Combining this description with our understanding of the fibers of the natural maps allows us to describe the supersingular loci of the other Siegel threefolds (c.f.\cite{YuSuperSingular}).